kshitiz3133/rbac_vrv_security_by_kshitiz/README.md

     - Editors can **edit and update notes** in the group but cannot delete notes or manage group memberships.

 - **Member Role**:
-    - Members can **view notes** but cannot create, update, or delete them.
+    - Members can **view and create notes** but cannot update, or delete them.

 - **Group Management**: Users can view which **groups** they belong to, their associated role within each group, and interact with group notes based on their role.